 Obviously, there's more to the story than that.
-In this article, we'll dig a little deeper into Buffett's investment style, provide some real-world examples of how he's implemented his investment philosophy, and list the actual stocks he does (and doesn’t) invest in.
+In this article, we'll dig a little deeper into Buffett's investment style, provide some real-world examples of how he's implemented his investment philosophy, and list the stocks he does (and doesn’t) invest in.

 Prioritizing a margin of safety is a cornerstone of Buffett's investment philosophy.
 In simple terms, a margin of safety refers to characteristics of an investment that help to protect investors from losing money.
-For example, if a stock trades for $10 per share, but that company's assets are realistically worth $12 per share, then there's a $2 margin of safety.
+For example, if a stock trades for $10 per share, but the company's assets are realistically worth $12 per share, then there's a $2 margin of safety.
 The intrinsic value of the assets should prevent the company's stock price from declining too significantly.

 Buffett's goal is always to pay less than a company's intrinsic value.
 As he says, "A too-high purchase price for the stock of an excellent company can undo the effects of a subsequent decade of favorable business developments."

 2. Focus on quality.

 Warren Buffett doesn't invest in junk.
 You typically won't see him buying struggling businesses, regardless of how cheap they become.
 One of the best Buffett quotes new investors can absorb is, "It’s far better to buy a wonderful company at a fair price than a fair company at a wonderful price."

 Here's another piece of Buffett advice that is extremely important for beginner investors, especially in the modern age of Reddit message boards: Don't buy certain stocks just because everyone else is.
 But also do not aim to always be a contrarian and sell the stocks that everyone else is buying.
 As Buffett does, the best way to invest is to ignore the crowd entirely and focus on finding value on your own.

 He also says, "The most important quality for an investor is temperament, not intellect.
 You need a temperament that neither derives great pleasure from being with the crowd or against the crowd."